 In response to declining revenue from legacy, and connectivity-based services, telecommunication companies are diversifying their service portfolios to generate new revenue streams.
 However, most carriers are overlooking an essential component of these new offerings: customer support.

 Many telecommunication companies have long struggled to embed a customer-centric and quality-driven strategy and execution model into their customer care organizations.
-These firms now have an added challenge because legacy services are far easier to support than today's more complex products like 3G-based mobile services or IPTV service.
+These firms now have an added challenge because legacy services are far easier to support than today's more complex products.
 These emerging services demand that operators establish new customer support strategies and a new approach to execution.

 That new approach requires telecoms to adopt a fundamental strategy: segmentation-based service.
 Segmentation-based service will allow a customer care organization to conquer the complexities of customer support in a digital world.
 This will lead to customer satisfaction, and will lay the groundwork for marketing and sales activities within the customer care organization.

 As telecommunications offerings evolve, one of the biggest industry trends is that operators are trying to find ways to engage in a conversation with their customer base via their customer care organization.
 The reason: As numerous studies confirm, there is a direct correlation between "good customer service" and such value-management levers as customer satisfaction, retention, and up/cross-sell propensity.